randalln/fitbit-heart-rate-service/README.md

 [watch app](https://gallery.fitbit.com/details/799d08f9-77d4-4a73-81dc-b187159a7124?key=c05ef0f4-c8f7-4459-94f7-50a209108fc6)
 working on OS 4 devices too!
 (Versa 2, Versa Lite, Versa, Ionic)

-### You can help
-Just join the [Google Group](https://groups.google.com/g/virtual-heart-rate-monitor-alpha) to get the app!
-*Google requires 20 users to have the app installed for 14 days before it can be released into production.

 ![Apps](./apps.jpg)

 Currently, the Fitbit smart watches measure heart rate, but do not advertise as generic heart rate monitors and can only maintain one Bluetooth Low Energy connection with the Fibit phone app.
 As a work around, we'll send heart rate data from the watch to the phone.
 Then, we'll run an Android app that appears as a Bluetooth Low Energy peripheral and advertises as a generic heart rate monitor.
 Finally, we'll push heart rate data from the Fitbit Android app to our HR Monitor Android app.